Postigic/code-dump-lmao/Websites/data_unit_converter/README.md

 # data unit converter
-yup i decided to make it into a website, css style was ripped from something else
+yup i decided to make it into a website, css style was (kinda no longer) ripped from something else
 <br>
 <br>
 made with HTML, CSS and JS